The 6th Avenue on-ramp will NOT close on March 18. A new closure date will be announced.

-Exact timelines are under review, but during part of the project there will be closures of the ramps at 6th and 7th and of the southbound Delta Highway ramp to I-105 westbound and the I-105 ramps at 6th and 7th.
-Notice of closures will be given well in advance.
+Exact timelines are under development, but there will be lenthy full closures of the ramps at 6th and 7th and of the southbound Delta Highway ramp to I-105 westbound.
+Notice of each closure will be given at least 30 days in advance.

 Several two week closures of the Washington/Jefferson Street Park, including the restrooms, are planned.
 Otherwise, the park and restrooms will remain open during construction.
 The park cannot be closed between June 1 and September 1, or December 27 - January 3, unless there is an emergency need.